Yes, you read that correctly, waterfalls in Texas!

 Cattail Falls, Big Bend National Park

-Read Next: 23 Fabulous Things to do in Corpus Christi
+Read Next: 23 Fabulous Things to Do in Corpus Christi

 Blue Hole Park, Georgetown